 This section is a summarised presentation of major findings of the research.
 Reference citations and explanatory notes are highly discouraged in this section.

 Figures, Tables and Plates: Each illustration should have a caption which should comprise a brief title (not on the figure itself) and a description of the illustration.
 Table caption should be written on top of the Table, while caption of Plate and Figure should be written below.
 All symbols and abbreviations used should be defined.
 Figures, Tables and Plates should be numbered consecutively in accordance with their appearance in the text by use of Arabic numbers.
-Example: Figure 1:….…, Figure 2: ………, Figure 3: …………….., etc. All Plates, Figures and Tables should be referred to as close as possible to where they appear in the manuscript.
+Example: Figure 1:….…, Figure 2: ………, Figure 3: …………….., etc. All Plates, Figures and Tables should be referred to, and placed as close as possible to where first mentioned in the manuscript.
 Example: Results of students’ performance in Geography exams are presented in Table 1.